Dawny33/Dawny33.github.io/ckelj2v0m006i99s12syc3mr0.md

 My terminal settings and theme(s) complement my VS Code themes and settings very nicely.
 I shall write about my VS Code setup in the next post.

-Hope you liked this article :)
+Hope you liked this article.
+Feel free to  [tweet](https://twitter.com/data__wizard)  to me if you have any questions or suggestions :)